jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

     - Additional fit indices: This option displays the Root Mean Squared Error of Approximation (RMSEA) with 90% confidence interval, the Tucker Lewis Index (TLI), and the Bayesian Information Criterion (BIC) to test the fit of the model.
     - Parallel analysis: If this option is selected, a table will be generated exhibiting a detailed output of the parallel analysis.
     - Path diagram: By selecting this option, a visual representation of the direction and strength of the relation between the variable and factor will be displayed.
     - Scree plot: When selecting this option, a scree plot will be displayed.
 The scree plot provides information on how much variance in the data, indicated by the eigenvalue, is explained by each factor.
 A scree plot can be used to decide how many factors should be selected.
+- Assumption Checks:
+	- Mardia's Test of Multivariate Normality: Assesses the degree of the departure from multivariate normality of the included variables in terms of multivariate skewness and kurtosis.
 - Missing values:
     - Exclude cases pairwise: If one observation from a variable is missing, all the other variable observations from the same case will still be used for the analysis.
 In this scenario, it is not necessary to have an observation for all the variables to include the case in the analysis.
 This option is selected by default.
     - Exclude cases listwise: If one observation from a variable is missing, the whole case, so all the other connected variable observations, will be dismissed from the analysis.
 In this scenario, observations for every variable are needed to include the case in the analysis.

 ### Output
 ---
+#### Assumption Checks
+- Mardia's Test of Multivariate Normality:
+	- Tests: The first column shows all the tests performed.
+	- Value: The values of `b1p` (multivariate skewness) and `b2p` (multivariate kurtosis), as denoted in Mardia (1970).
+	- Statistic: The two chi-squared test statistics of multivariate skewness (both standard and corrected for small samples) and the standard normal test statistic of multivariate kurtosis.
+	- df: Degrees of freedom.
+	- p: P-value.

 #### Exploratory Factor Analysis
 - Factor Loadings:
   - Variables: The first column shows all the variables included in the analysis.
   - PC (1, 2, 3, etc.): This column shows the factor loadings on the variable.